What Happened in the Tunnel

-What Happened in the Tunnel is a 1903 short film starring Bertha Regustus and Gilbert M. Anderson.
+What Happened in the Tunnel is a 1903 silent short film starring Bertha Regustus and Gilbert M. Anderson.
 The film was directed and shot by Edwin S. Porter, produced by Edison Mfg.
 Co., and distributed by Edison Mfg.
 Co. and Kleine Optical Co.

 Plot

 Inside a railroad car, a black maid sits next to a white woman.
 Behind both women sits a white man reading a newspaper.
 The woman drops her handkerchief.
 The man hands it back to her and starts to flirt with her.
 The train enters the tunnel and the film fades to black.
 As the train emerges from the tunnel, the two women have switched places and the man is kissing the black maid.
 The man looks around to see if anyone else saw and sits back down in embarrassment as the two women share a laugh over their prank.